-This problem manifests itself when the values of inter-layer coupling are large relative to the entries of $\p{\mathcal{B}}_{\text{diag}}$.
+The above phenomenon manifests when the values of inter-layer coupling are large relative to the entries of $\p{\mathcal{B}}_{\text{diag}}$.
 In the correlation multilayer networks that we consider (or in unweighted multilayer networks), entries of the adjacency matrix satisfy $\vert A_{ijs}\vert \leq 1$.
 Assuming that one uses the modularity quality function on each layer and that $P_{ijs} \geq 0$ (e.g., $P_{ijs} = \langle \p{A}_s\rangle$), this implies that

-For networks in which the modularity cost of changing intra-layer partitions in favor of persistence is large in comparison to the values of $\text{Max}(\p{\mathcal{B}}_{\text{diag}})$, it might be desirable to use $\omega > 1$ to gain insight into a network's multilayer community structure (e.g., this occurs in both toy examples of Section \ref{Subsection5.1}).
+For networks in which the modularity cost of changing intra-layer partitions in favor of persistence is large in comparison to the values of $\mathcal{B}_{\text{diag}}$, it may be desirable to use $\omega > 1$ to gain insight into multilayer community structure.
+(For example, this occurs in both toy examples of Section \ref{Subsection5.1}.)

 To mitigate this problem, we change the condition for merging nodes in the Louvain heuristic.
 Instead of moving a node to a community that maximally increases modularity, we move a node to a community chosen uniformly at random from those that increase modularity.
 We call this heuristic \emph{LouvainRand} \cite{NetWiki}, and we illustrate the results of using it in Figs.~\ref{FIG5.4}(b,d).
-Although LouvainRand increases the output variability (by increasing the search space of the optimization process), it seems to mitigate the problem for multilayer networks with ordinal diagonal and uniform coupling.
+Although LouvainRand can increase the output variability (by increasing the search space of the optimization process), it seems to mitigate the problem for multilayer networks with ordinal diagonal and uniform coupling.